 Bill Campbell plays guitar and bass guitar for the band.
 In addition to his many years of experience, Bill teaches beginner guitar to adults and children.
 His musical career began in the ’60’s with formal instruction from the Rudi Lionetti Studio in Stamford.
 He played with bands in high school and college, and he has performed with groups at NOMAD.
 His other musical passions include the harmonica and bodhran (Irish drum), and he sang for a number of years with the Newtown Choral Society.
 Bill collects any instruments he sees and hangs them on the wall or makes them living room art.
 He actually plays some of them.
 His collection includes multiple harmonicas, violins, guitars, bodhran, stringed pennywhistle, nose flutes, tambourine and mountain dulcimer, along with his wife’s piano, uke, and tambourines.
 Along with his many other talents, Bill is the genius at making sense of all the sound equipment.

 Julie Sorcek, who plays flute and saxophone for The Reel Thing, began playing flute at age 10.
-Aside from experience playing with high school and college symphonic bands, Julie has performed with the Danbury Community Orchestra, and at the NOMAD, Old Songs and Philadelphia Folk Festivals.
-At the Old Songs and Philadelphia Folk Festivals, she performs with the band Groovemama, and teaches young musicians about playing folk music and fiddle tunes with her Groovemama bandmates.
+Aside from experience playing with high school and college symphonic bands, Julie has performed with the Danbury Community Orchestra, and at the NOMAD, Old Songs, and Philadelphia Folk Festivals.
 Julie has been a guest musician with the contra dance bands Jane’s Gang and Out on a Whim.
-She is a founding member of the contra dance band Wry Bred, and also performs with the folk group Chicks ‘n Sync.
+She is a founding member of the contra dance band Wry Bred, sings and plays with the rock/pop band Rio and the UBC, and also performs with the folk group Chicks ‘n Sync.
 Julie can be seen on a regular basis performing with other area musicians at restaurants and coffeehouses in the greater Danbury, CT area.
-She is the concert band and guitar ensemble director at Immaculate High School in Danbury.
-Her repertoire on flute and sax includes contra dance, Celtic, Colonial, jazz, classical, old time, bluegrass and folk music.
+She retired recently as the concert band and guitar ensemble director at Immaculate High School in Danbury.
+Her repertoire on flute and sax includes contra dance, Celtic, Colonial, jazz, rock/pop, classical, old time, bluegrass, and folk music.